-35. What are the recent trends in the approach of the relevant authority to enforcement, procedure and substantive assessment?
+33. What are the recent trends in the approach of the relevant authority to enforcement, procedure and substantive assessment?

-The PCA has in 2018 defined as priorities for merger control: i) improving the detection of implementation of concentrations in breach of the prior notification requirement; ii) enhancing the merger control analysis; iii) reducing the length of investigations in complex cases; iv) ensuring a better allocation of resources, in order to allow for more efficient and simplified instruction and decision processes.
+The PCA has defined its 2019 priorities for merger control as follows: i) improving the detection of concentrations implemented in breach of the prior notification requirement; ii) enhancing merger control analysis; iii) reducing the length of investigations in complex cases; and iv) ensuring a better allocation of resources, in order to allow for more efficient and simplified instruction and decision processes.

-It should also be noted that both the PCA and the parties, in recent assessments, have been using new economic analysis and tools, in particular where the activities at stake are within regulated sectors such as telecommunications and energy.
+It should also be noted that both the PCA and the parties, in recent assessments, have been using new economic analyses and tools, in particular where the activities at stake are within regulated sectors such as telecommunications and energy.
 In those circumstances, there has also been an increased use and involvement of economic consultants.

-36. Are there any future developments or planned reforms of the merger control regime in your jurisdiction?
+34. Are there any future developments or planned reforms of the merger control regime in your jurisdiction?

-With regards to merger control rules, and the Competition Act as a whole, there are no current proposals or discussions being held for a possible revision of the regime.
-However, as regards the aforementioned binding opinion of the sector media regulator, on the grounds of the freedom and plurality of media considerations, it has been heavily criticized and is therefore weakened, so this situation may lead to a possible change.
+With regards to merger control rules, and the Competition Act as a whole, there are no current proposals or discussions being held for a possible revision to the regime.
+However, the aforementioned binding opinion of the sector media regulator, on the grounds of the freedom and plurality of media considerations, has been heavily criticized and is therefore weakened, so this situation may lead to a possible change.

-Finally, it is worth mentioning that works for the review of the PCA's guidelines on remedies are expected at any time.
+Finally, it is worth mentioning that work for the review of the PCA's guidelines on remedies are expected at any time In addition, a new notification form, amending and simplifying the present one, is projected within the PCA's Work Program for 2019.